venkat-mr369/aws-cloud/vpc-all-options.md

 ---

+👉 This is a **deep, easy-to-read + detailed use case table** for every service and subtopic you listed.

 Do you want me to now **put this into a Word file with two big tables (Description + Use Case)** so you can use it for **training/presentations**?